Per-module Base

 id: int | None = Field(default=None, primary_key=True)

-order_id: int = Field(foreign_key="orders.order.id")Caveats:
+order_id: int = Field(foreign_key="orders_order.id")Caveats:

 - Add